PTNUSASATUINTIARTHA-DOKU/doku-java-library/README.md

     <version>0.0.1-SNAPSHOT</version>
 </dependency>
 ```

+### SpringBoot Configuration
+If you use Spring Boot, you might want to add these package into your main Apps:

+`@SpringBootApplication(scanBasePackages = {"your-project-package","com.doku.sdk.dokujavalibrary"})`

 ## Usage
 This section will guide you through setting up the DOKU Java library, creating payment requests, and handling notifications.
 Let’s get started!